 Friends Doing Cool Stuff

 This page is dedicated to congratulating and admiring friends of mine.
 I also write more detailed book reviews particularly for espionage and alternate history novels.

-NB: if you’d like to be featured on this page please email me.
+NB: if we know each other and you’d like to be featured on this page please email me.

 When Ali Met Honour